CookingFrench Cooking Basics: How to Get Started Making French Meals

 French Food Presentation

-The last aspect of French cooking involves the French art of food presentation.
+The last aspect of French cooking involves the art of food presentation.
 French cuisine is known for its precise and elegant arranging and decorating of food.
-There are a number of French plating techniques that must be followed to serve food properly in France.
+French plating techniques must be followed to serve food properly in France.

 Here are some basic concepts of French food presentation: